Integralist/integralist.co.uk/content/posts/profiling-python.md

 Now this can cause [problems](http://engineering.hearsaysocial.com/2013/06/16/circular-references-in-python/) when dealing with [cyclical references](https://stackoverflow.com/questions/9910774/what-is-a-reference-cycle-in-python), so that's something to be aware of when investigating memory leaks and other memory related concerns.

+> [!NOTE]
-> Note: for lots of details of how Python allocates memory, I highly recommend [this presentation](https://dmalcolm.fedorapeople.org/presentations/PyCon-US-2011/MemoryUsage.pdf).
+> for lots of details of how Python allocates memory, I highly recommend [this presentation](https://dmalcolm.fedorapeople.org/presentations/PyCon-US-2011/MemoryUsage.pdf).

 ## Types of Profiling